fidelesc/d20-attack-damage-calculator/README.md

 ### `test_attack_roll(ac, attack_bonus)`

 This function tests the attack roll for a given AC and attack bonus.
-It returns 0 for a critical miss, 1 for a hit, and 2 for a critical hit.
+It returns 0 for a critical miss, 1 for a hit, and 2 for a critical hit (dice roll 20).

 ### `get_damage(attacks_per_turn, ac, attack_bonus, num_dice, dice_size, modifier, critical_option)`